cypress-io/cypress-documentation/source/guides/guides/debugging.md

 # Using `debugger`

 Your Cypress test code runs in the same run loop as your application.
-This means you have access to the code running on the page, as well as the things the browser makes available to you, like `document`, `window`, and, of course, `debugger`.
+This means you have access to the code running on the page, as well as the things the browser makes available to you, like `document`, `window`, and `debugger`.

 ## Debug just like you always do

-Based on those statements, you might be tempted to just throw a `debugger` into your test, like so:
+Based on those statements, you might be tempted to throw a `debugger` into your test, like so:

 ```js
 it('let me debug like a fiend', function() {